-It does initially take time to adjust to the conversations with Poles, which are conducted through an interpreter but this effect eventually adds to the undeniable remove.
-Such sequences occur largely in the 'First Era', as does Lanzmann's anti-Polish sentiment which mired Shoah in controversy.
-He has confirmed that his aim was to admonish the Polish people for allowing the concentration camps - whilst ignoring those that helped and hid Jews, not to mention the countless deaths of citizens under the Nazi occupation.
-It is just one element of a rich work full of natural conflict, though, and if Lanzmann's primary intention was for the film to condemn Poland, it is far from successful.
+It does initially take time to adjust to the conversations with Poles, which are conducted through an interpreter – the subtitles translate her words creating a strange disconnect between the subject speaking and the audience hearing them – but this effect eventually adds to the undeniable remove.
+Such sequences occur largely in the ‘First Era’, as does Lanzmann’s anti-Polish sentiment which mired Shoah in controversy.
+He has confirmed that his aim was to admonish the Polish people for allowing the concentration camps – whilst ignoring those that helped and hid Jews, not to mention the countless deaths of citizens under the Nazi occupation.
+It is just one element of a rich work full of natural conflict, though, and if Lanzmann’s primary intention was for the film to condemn Poland, it is far from successful.
 Of course, this is not the main objective, but a small part of a far weightier and more impressive tapestry.
-One which can be stitched into wider discourse and should never be overlooked in any meaningful examination of the Holocaust.
+One which can be stitched into wider discourse – Lanzmann himself has produced several other films from the cutting room floor of Shoah (Eureka’s release includes these) – and should not be overlooked in any ongoing, meaningful examination of the Holocaust.